d3x0r/train-speed-limiter/README.md

   - Increase power from 1200kW to 2400kW
   - Increase max speed from 324 to 863
   - Increase air resistance from 0.75% to 1.0%
+  - Conflicts with More Trains mod; and will use the above values for Nuclear Locomotive in More Trains mod

 | Track Type | Uranium |